MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/multiple-regions.md

 - [Multi-region n-tier applications](/azure/architecture/reference-architectures/n-tier/multi-region-sql-server)

 > [!WARNING]
 > When you use the reference architecture for ExpressRoute or the reference architectures for applications, you might need to exclude specific data elements from replication processes to meet data sovereignty requirements.
-The task of excluding specific data elements adds a step in the promotion process.
+The task of excluding specific data elements adds a step to the promotion process.

 ## Migration process changes

 When you migrate an application that must be deployed to multiple regions, the cloud adoption team must account for a few more considerations.
 The design of Azure Site Recovery vaults and configuration and process servers are two of those considerations.
-Two others are network bandwidth designs, and data synchronization.
+Two others are network bandwidth designs and data synchronization.

 ### Suggested actions during the migration process